gitter-badger/curly/README.md

 Collect it into your account and also show yours stuff to the rest of world

-####It's based on Spring Cloud and Netflix OSS, also Spring Family, powered by Scala, Groovy and the old but gold Java
+####It's based on Spring Cloud and Netflix OSS, also Spring Family, powered by Scala, Groovy and Java